Abhishek98077/InspireYou/README.md

 .0.1
   1.Initial Release
 # License
-This project is licensed under the [Abhishek] License.
+This project is licensed under the [Abhishek].